jivesoftware/tAMD/README.md

 later callbacks from running.
 The behavior is sort of like `event.stopImmediatePropagation()` in DOM event handlers.

-### `resolve.js` - `tAMD/resolve`
+### `normalize.js` - `tAMD/normalize`

-When this addon is included dependencies that are given as relative paths are automatically resolved.
+When this addon is included dependencies that are given as relative paths are automatically normalized.
 Relative paths will probably not work as you expect unless you include this addon or one like it.

-This addon includes a module called `tAMD/resolve`, which exports a function that takes a module id, which may or may not be a relative path, and a context and returns the resolved module name.
+This addon includes a module called `tAMD/normalize`, which exports a function that takes a module id, which may or may not be a relative path, and a context and returns the normalized module name.

 ### `loader.js` - `tAMD/loader`